 As you may know, I’ve argued that that the quality and safety of healthcare have traditionally been underregulated.
 But regulators are like patients with Parkinson’s: it’s hard to get them unglued, but once they’re moving, it’s hard to stop them.
 Welcome to Exhibit A. Last month, I described Atul Gawande’s thrilling New Yorker article recounting […]

-by Bob Wachter on November 1, 2007 in Ambulatory/Primary Care, Diagnosis/Clinical Reasoning, Hospital Care, Hospitalists/Hospital Medicine, Information Technology, Medical Education/Academia, Nurses/Nursing, Patient Safety/Medical Errors
+by Bob Wachter on January 7, 2008 in Hospital Care, Hospitalists/Hospital Medicine, Industry/Pharma, Information Technology, Media/Press Coverage, Medical Education/Academia, Nurses/Nursing, Patient Safety/Medical Errors, Quality Improvement

 Great quote by USC cardiologist Leslie Saxon (a reporter reached her on her cell phone as Leslie was shopping) on this week’s NEJM study on delayed defibrillation: “You’re better off having your arrest [here] at Nordstrom [than in a hospital]… because there are 15 people around me.”
 You’ve probably seen the study, a detailed analysis […]

 I recently participated in a meeting whose aim was to develop safety measures for hospital units (ie, med-surg, ED, L&D).
 As various measures were being ticked off, I muttered that we should also try to capture errors that occur as patients move between units.
 One of my colleagues, quite sensibly, asked, “but who will be […]